Lazztech/Comms/docs/design.md

 - https://medium.com/@dnyaneshwarsukashe/implementing-web-push-notifications-in-angular-and-nestjs-4d33a8e14af5

 ## 4 - Frontend
+React or other SPA technologies feel like overkill, though a purely server side rendered tool lacks the polish expected with modern web app.

 Low-js HOWL Stack(Hypermedia On Whatever you’d Like).
 And what I'd like is NestJS MVC with HandlebarsJS as the templating engine.
 For styling pines UI fills any remaining gaps with a tailwind and alpinejs based component library.

 - https://htmx.org/